- Scabs on dogs have many causes — A dog’s crusty scabs may be caused by a skin allergy, while others may be the symptom

-Benadryl.
-Benadryl is a great way to reduce allergy symptoms such as itchiness, runny nose, and rashes caused by allergies.
-The great news is that dogs can have Benadryl at one to two mg per pound of your dog’s body weight.
-Just make sure to only give regular Benadryl, and NOT Benadryl-D. The ‘D’ means it contains a decongestant, and this is toxic to dogs.
+- Benadryl.
+Benadryl is a great way to reduce allergy symptoms like itchiness, runny nose, and rashes.
+The great news is that dogs can have Benadryl at one to two mg per pound of body weight.
+Only give regular Benadryl, and NOT Benadryl-D. The ‘D’ means it contains a decongestant, which is toxic to dogs.

 - Anti-fungal shampoos.
 Anti-fungal shampoos are great for relieving your pet from fungal infections which can cause them to lick and scratch their skin.

 - Flea prevention.
 If you’re looking to stop flea infestation and ensure that your pet is protected against fleas and mites, the simple solution is a flea collar.
 Other options are oral flea remedies and topical flea preventatives.
 Here’s a list of our favorite flea medications in every category—none of them have the active ingredient fipronil, and that’s a good thing!